 Commit to Making a Certain Number of Face-To-Face Connections when you go; just for the sake of Holding Yourself Accountable and Maximizing Your Effort.

+Final Thoughts – How To Get Freelance Work: Build A Freelance Community

 Freelancers are a great source of knowledge, comradery and business potential; if you know how to make the most out of the relationships you seek, and build along the way.